Outdoor Recreation Along the McKenzie River Corridor

 And best of all, your summertime visit can have a positive impact on that rebuilding process.
 “When you’re coming to the McKenzie region this summer, you’re not coming just to enjoy this recreation experience,” says Al Archer, executive director of the nonprofit Cascade Volunteers.
 “You’re coming to support this local economy and get this place back on its feet.”

-So as you make plans this summer, here’s a look at what to expect—and how you can have a safe, fun, and memorable outing along the McKenzie River corridor in 2021 and beyond.
+So as you make plans this summer, here’s a look at what to expect—and how you can have a safe, fun, and memorable outing along the McKenzie River corridor this summer and beyond.

-What to Expect Along the McKenzie River Corridor in Summer 2021
+What to Expect Along the McKenzie River Corridor This Summer

 Highway delays: Speed limits along Highway 126 have been reduced in wildfire-affected areas, and hazard crews are working tirelessly to remove trees and create a safer corridor.
 Give yourself up to 45 extra minutes to account for these changes.

-Longer wait times: Restaurants and stores all over are facing staffing shortages as we come out of the COVID-19 pandemic, and businesses along the McKenzie River are no exception.
+Longer wait times: Restaurants and stores along the McKenzie River are facing staffing shortages and may keep limited hours or be closed unexpectedly.
 Give yourself plenty of time to get gas and order your meal—and be sure to thank the hard-working clerks who make it all possible.

 Whether you’re looking to hike through the McKenzie River area’s towering forests, paddle its quiet waters, or raft its thrilling rapids, you’ll want to know a few things to help plan an epic adventure this summer.
 Here are a few tips for making the most of your time.

-Plan ahead: Whether due to staffing shortages or wildfire, several hiking and mountain biking trails, along with boat ramps, remain closed.
+Plan ahead: Several hiking and mountain biking trails, along with boat ramps, remain closed.
 Check in with the Willamette National Forest’s McKenzie River Ranger District (online or by phone at 541-822-3381) to see whether your preferred trail is currently open, and visit the Oregon State Marine Board’s interactive map to see whether your preferred boat launch is closed.
 If you run into closures, contact that specific land manager (usually the Willamette National Forest or Oregon State Marine Board) for recommendations on what’s open; these helpful employees are generally happy to provide insider tips and ideas for making the most of your experience.

 Browse an all-new visitor guide: Cascade Volunteers has partnered with the Willamette National Forest to create a visitor guide that helps make the most of your time in the forest—with information on required fees and passes, trail suggestions, campground information, and more; look for copies throughout the Willamette Valley, or browse the digital visitor guide, for tips and recommendations for your next trip.